 People have known the practical uses of juniper for millennia.
 It is perhaps surprising then that it doesn’t have a strong presence in ancient mythology.
 Juniper was a symbol of the Canaanites’ fertility goddess Ashera or Astarte in Syria.
 In the Old Testament, a juniper with an angelic presence sheltered the prophet Elijah from Queen Jezebel’s pursuit.
 A later biblical tale tells of how the infant Jesus and his parents were hidden from King Herod’s soldiers by a juniper during their flight into Egypt.

 It is for its culinary, medicinal and ritual properties that juniper is best known.
 The first two of these properties relate to the juniper’s berries.
-Strictly speaking these are in fact tiny fleshy cones (like other cones they take two years to mature), and as such they can be crushed and ground for use, as one would do with a peppercorn, as well as pressed for any juice.
+Strictly speaking these are in fact tiny fleshy cones.
+They can be crushed and ground for use, as one would do with a peppercorn, as well as pressed for any juice.
 Its culinary uses are many and varied.
-The berries were ground and added to sauces and especially to game dishes in England and Scotland to add a bitter, spicy flavour, and were used to flavour bread and cakes in the north of England.
+Scottish and English recipes include ground berries added to sauces and especially to game dishes.
+They add a bitter, spicy flavour.
+People also used them to flavour bread and cakes in the north of England.

-In mediaeval times the berries were also used to flavour whisky in Scotland, though the whisky may just have been used as a pleasant way to administer the medicinal benefits of juniper.
-Similarly juniper berries may also have been added to food for their medicinal properties, as they were said to aid digestion and to be a cure for various stomach ailments.
-The earliest recorded medicinal use of juniper berries occurs in an Egyptian papyrus dating back to 1500 BC, in a recipe to cure tapeworm infestations.
-The Romans too used the berries for purification and stomach ailments, while the famous mediaeval herbalist Culpepper recommended them for many conditions including flatulence.
+In mediaeval times the berries were also used in Scotland to flavour whisky.
+It could be that the whisky may just have been used as a pleasant way to administer the medicinal benefits of juniper.
+Similarly juniper berries may also have been added to food for their medicinal properties.
+They were said to aid digestion and to be a cure for various stomach ailments.
+The earliest recorded medicinal use of juniper berries occurs in ancient Egypt.
+A papyrus dating back to 1500 BC contains a recipe to cure tapeworm infestations.
+The Romans too used the berries for purification and stomach ailments.
+The mediaeval herbalist Culpeper recommended them for many conditions including flatulence.